 ECS Corrosion Risk Assessment

-- An ECS Engineer, along with a local fire sprinkler contractor, performs an onsite internal investigation to determine the location and severity of corrosion throughout the system piping.
+In a Corrosion Assessment, an ECS Engineer, along with a local fire sprinkler contractor, performs an on-site internal investigation to determine the location and severity of corrosion throughout the system piping.
+The assessment includes:

-- Video scoping footage of the internal conditions of the system piping is recorded and provided to the client along with a comprehensive report detailing all the on-site findings and observations.
+- Video scoping footage of the internal conditions of the system piping, along with a comprehensive report detailing all the on-site findings and observations, is provided to the client.

 - Additional analytical testing may be performed to quantify the severity of the corrosion that has occurred.

-- Pipe samples are taken by a local fire sprinkler contractor from those locations expected to have experienced the most severe corrosion.
+- A local fire sprinkler contractor takes pipe samples from those locations expected to have experienced the most severe corrosion, including:

 - High points on wet systems where air is trapped.